Skip to Main Content

 Assistant Professor

-John Glenn College of Public Affairs Assistant Professor Long Tran and Maham Ali, a doctoral candidate, have been recognized by the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) with significant research distinctions, representing the college’s commitment to scholarly excellence in the nonprofit sector.
+John Glenn College of Public Affairs doctoral candidate Maham Ali and Assistant Professor Long Tran have been recognized by the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) with significant research distinctions, representing the college’s commitment to scholarly excellence in the nonprofit sector.

-Tran and Ali are recipients of the 2025 Felice Davidson Perlmutter Award conferred by ARNOVA’s Theory, Issues, Boundaries Section (TIBS) for their manuscript “Community Foundations’ Racialized Framing and Donor Solicitation: Theory and Experimental Evidence.”
+Ali and Tran are recipients of the 2025 Felice Davidson Perlmutter Award conferred by ARNOVA’s Theory, Issues, Boundaries Section (TIBS) for their research “Community Foundations’ Racialized Framing and Donor Solicitation: Theory and Experimental Evidence.”

 This award acknowledges nascent research demonstrating substantial promise for advancing nonprofit theory, addressing critical issues and crossing disciplinary boundaries.

 “Maham and I are truly honored to receive this research award,” said Tran.
-“Spearheaded by Maham, one of the Glenn College’s PhD candidates on the job market, our research project aims to build innovative theoretical insights and empirical evidence regarding the implications of an important recent phenomenon: community foundations positioning themselves as major institutional actors in addressing social and racial inequities.”
+“Led by Maham, one of the Glenn College’s PhD candidates on the job market, this research project aims to contribute innovative theoretical insights and empirical evidence regarding the implications of an important recent phenomenon: community foundations positioning themselves as major institutional actors in addressing social and racial inequities.”

 In addition to the Perlmutter Award, Tran has also won the 2025 ARNOVA Governance Paper Award from the Governance Section.
 This accolade recognizes the preeminent governance-related research papers authored during the recipient’s graduate student tenure between 2018 and 2025.